 Government policies must promote trust and confidence in the digital economy.
 That means having 21st century privacy laws.
 As data can flow within and across borders, we must ensure that individuals’ reasonable expectations of privacy and appropriate measures to safeguard security are met.
 Bill C-11 will help achieve this by continuing to require compliance with the “fair information practice principles”, the cybersecurity measures, and the practical service provider transfer for processing provisions in PIPEDA, by updating and clarifying our law.

 Canadian businesses operate in a global marketplace.
-Our framework laws must take into account the need for compatibility/interoperability in legal frameworks.
+Our framework laws related to the burgeoning ecommerce market must take into account the need for compatibility/interoperability in legal frameworks.
 But, we have a goldilocks problem.
 The GDPR is the high-water mark and we want our laws to be deemed to be adequate to support data flows with the EU.
-But, those standards far exceed those of our major trading partners including our partners to the CUSMA and the CPTTP.
+But, those standards far exceed those of our major trading partners including the United States and our trading partners to the CUSMA and the CPTTP.
 These latter standards may be considered too low for our national standards.

 Privacy has no recognized multilateral framework like there is for trade under the (beleaguered) WTO or for intellectual property as there is under WIPO.
 There are standards such as the APEC Privacy Framework and the Council of Europe’s Convention 108+.
 But, these are not global standards.